PRICE: Punchy but doesn’t blow the budget

 The food is superb; a vast menu of Burmese, Thai, Chinese and Western fare, all cooked up with passion and skill.
 And it is definitely worth making a reservation for The Strand Grill, which enjoys a fine reputation among the local elite.

 You will find yourself swept up by the magic and bygone era elegance of the colonial landmark that is the Strand hotel Yangon.
-It’s not polished like Raffles in Singapore or manicured like the Eastern & Oriental in Penang but it’s real (although the planned programme of refurbishment may change this charming old hotel).
+It’s not polished like Raffles in Singapore or manicured like the Eastern & Oriental in Penang but it’s real (although the ongoing planned programme of refurbishment may change this charming old hotel).

 We’ve been told The Strand’s afternoon tea is the third best in all Asia (needless to say the Sarkies brothers founded numbers one and two as well).
 We can’t disagree.
 (Mumbled apologies as we wipe a few stray crumbs from our faces).